YeonYeonni/LongAct/README.md

-# LongAct
-LongAct: A Dataset for Motion Generation from Long-Term Multi-Action Text Descriptions
+# LongAct: A Dataset for Motion Generation from Long-Term Multi-Action Text Descriptions

 TBD